Alpha-VLLM/WeMix-LLM/README.md

 ## WeMix-LLM

 WeMix-LLM includes a series of LLMs and multimodal LLMs following the same paradigm.
-WeMix-LLM is trained with [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory).
+WeMix-LLM is built on [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory).

 ### Setup